Online Directory Business Model Explained

 Generally, they make money by charging companies and professionals to list their services on the site.

-Additionally, they often sell leads, tools for professionals, and even furniture.
+Additionally, they often sell leads, professional tools, and even furniture.

-The difference here from Freelancing directories is that these businesses are more hands-on and local, while freelancers tend to be remote.
+The primary difference between these directories and freelancing directories is that the businesses featured are more hands-on and local, whereas freelancers tend to work remotely.

 So think Angie, Thumbtack, Houzz, and HomeAdvisor.